softwareconstruction240/softwareconstruction/chess/5-pregame/getting-started.md

 - **com.google.code.gson:gson:2.10.1**
   - Scope: Compile

-## Move Shared Files into Shared Module

-Next, move all files needed by both server and client from the default server module into the `shared` module.
-Since these files have previously been added to your Git repository, you need to move the files using `git mv` rather than just moving the files in a file explorer.
-This can be accomplished by either using the Git command-line, or by dragging and dropping files within the IntelliJ Project navigator (i.e., IntelliJ will do a `git mv` for you).

-Here are the files you should move into the `shared` module:

-1. Move the `src/starter/chess` package to `shared/src/starter`. ⚠ Do not move `src/starter/dataAccess` since that code is only needed by the server
-1. Move the `src/main/chess` package to `shared/src/main`.
-1. Move the package containing your model classes from `src/main` to `shared/src/main`.
-1. Move the package containing your Web API request classes from `src/main` to `shared/src/main`.
-1. Move the package containing your Web API result classes from `src/main` to `shared/src/main`.

-Now that you’ve moved the shared classes into the `shared` module, your server code will contain lots of compile errors.
-These errors will be fixed in the next section.

 ## Create Dependencies on Shared Module

 Next, modify the default (server) module and the client module so that they have a dependency on the shared module.
 This is done as follows: